 HOUSE DRAMA UPDATE:

+What extra lesson we have learned to add to our list?
 Always stay safe, but DO NOT let anyone bully you out of a place that you have a right to be in.
 He wasn’t expecting us to take action, but we did, no violence just went to the right places and took care of the matter.
-We explained to our kids that people can be very dishonest, but we are lucky to also have lots of good people around us, so you can trust, just have to pay attention to the signs and if you feel things aren’t right you do not have to stay in the situation.
+We explained to our kids that people can be very dishonest, but we are lucky to also have lots of good people around us.
+You can still trust, just have to pay attention to the signs and if you feel things aren’t right you do not have to stay in the situation.

 Click here to see more of our posts from Thailand!!!